-Kelly Bensimon On ‘RHONY’ Fans: ‘They Want Me To Be Crazy,’ ‘It’s Sad’
+Kelly Bensimon On ‘RHONY’ Fans: ‘They Want Me To Be Crazy.
+It’s Sad’

 “No one who knows me would EVER define me as b*tchy.
 I’m transparent and supportive.
 My job is to parent my kids, not other adults,” Kelly Bensimon later wrote on Twitter, clarifying that she’s more than happy being a full-time mother rather than a full-time reality star.

-Kelly has considered going back on The Real Housewives of New York, and she even made an appearance on the show a few years ago.
-Kelly may also have filmed Luann de Lesseps’ wedding, and it’s possible that she will make a few appearances on the show coming up.
+Kelly has considered going back on The Real Housewives of New York and she even made an appearance on the show a few years ago.
+Kelly may also have filmed Luann de Lesseps’ wedding and it’s possible that she will make a few appearances on the show coming up.
 However, Bensimon may not want to go back to the show full-time next season, as she knows what people will say about her.

 Sunnies time by @givenchyofficial